canack/canack/README.md

-Hi 👋\
+# Hi, I'm Engin 👋

-I'm Engin, a software engineer with a deep focus on creating performant and efficient software solutions.
-My experience primarily revolves around Go, but I'm expanding my horizons by integrating Rust into my repertoire.
+I'm a software engineer specializing in creating performant and efficient software solutions.
+My primary expertise is in Go, and I'm currently expanding my skills to include Rust.

-## 📌 Expertise:

-- **Cloud Platforms**: AWS, Azure
-- **Distributed Architectures**: Design & Maintenance
-- **Microservices**: Creation & Management
-- **Containers**: Mastery in Docker & Kubernetes
-- **Languages**: Proficiency in Go and Rust
-- **CI/CD**: Expertise with Github Actions
-- **Version Control**: Advanced Git skills
-- **Database Tech**: Experience with NoSQL databases
-- **Operating Systems**: Linux Administration

-## 🎯 Mission:
+## About Me

-To harness my accumulated skills for developing robust, scalable, and innovative software applications and systems.
-Always on the lookout for challenges that further my professional growth and bring meaningful impact to the software landscape.
+I am dedicated to developing scalable and innovative software solutions.
+I enjoy tackling complex problems and contributing to projects that make a meaningful impact.

 ## 🧪 Open Source Projects: